-Description Specifies the modules' default SIM card.
-The router will attempt to establish a connection to mobile network using this default.
-1st - The 1st SIM card is the default one.
-2nd - The 2nd SIM card is the default one.
-Specifies the action of the cellular module after the SIM card has been selected. online - establish connection to the mobile network after the SIM card has been selected (default). offline - go to the off-line mode after the SIM card has been selected.
+Item Description Default SIM Card Specifies the modules' default SIM card.
+The router will attempt to establish a connection to mobile network using this default. • 1st - The 1st SIM card is the default one. • 2nd - The 2nd SIM card is the default one.
+Initial State Specifies the action of the cellular module after the SIM card has been selected. online - establish connection to the mobile network after the SIM card has been selected (default). offline - go to the off-line mode after the SIM card has been selected.
 Note: If offline, you can change this initial state by SMS message only - see SMS Configuration .
 The cellular module will also go into off-line mode if none of the SIM cards are not selected.
-Applicable only when connection is established on the default SIM card and then fails.
+Switch to other SIM card when connection fails Applicable only when connection is established on the default SIM card and then fails.
 If the connection failure is detected by Check Connection feature above, the router will switch to the backup SIM card.

-If enabled, after timeout, the router will attempt to switch back to the default SIM card.
+Item Description Switch to default SIM card after timeout If enabled, after timeout, the router will attempt to switch back to the default SIM card.
 This applies only when there is default SIM card defined and the backup SIM is selected beacuse of a failure of the default one or if roaming settings cause the switch.
 This feature is available only when Switch to other SIM card when connection fails is enabled.

-Item Description Initial Timeout Specifies the length of time that the router waits before the first attempt to revert to the default SIM card, the range of this parameter is from 1 to 10000 minutes.
+Initial Timeout Specifies the length of time that the router waits before the first attempt to revert to the default SIM card, the range of this parameter is from 1 to 10000 minutes.
 Subsequent Timeout Specifies the length of time that the router waits after an unsuccessful attempt to revert to the default SIM card, the range is from 1 to 10000 min.
 Additive Constant Specifies the length of time that the router waits for any further attempts to revert to the default SIM card.
 This length time is the sum of the time specified in the "Subsequent Timeout" parameter and the time specified in this parameter.
 The range in this parameter is from 1 to 10000 minutes.

-Table 23: Parameters for SIM card switching
+Table 24: Parameters for SIM card switching